Seafood Char Kuey Teow

 For the omelette:

-• Crack all the eggs into a medium bowl, add the salt and ground white pepper.
+• Crack all the eggs into a medium mixing bowl, add the salt and ground white pepper.
 Beat all the eggs well with a fork.

-• Heat up a medium non-stick frying pan with some extra virgin olive oil on medium to high heat.
-Add the beaten egg mixture into the frying pan, turn the heat to medium.
-Move the frying pan around to distribute the egg evenly, cook for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
-Turn the omelette around and cook for roughly the same time.
+• Add the beaten egg mixture into the frying pan, turn the heat to medium.
+Move the frying pan around to distribute the egg evenly, pan-fry for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
+Turn the omelette around and pan-fry for roughly the same time.
 Remove omelette onto a plate.

 For the noodles: